 - Add your first variant and choose the weight (what percentage of people you want to see the split).

-- Select ‘Edit’, which will take you to your desired page.
+- Select ‘Edit’ to get to your chosen page.
 From here, you’ll be able to amend certain aspects of your page through a simple click, drag and drop function.
 We are going to change the Contact header on our site in this example.

 - We clicked on EDIT text, which allowed us to delete ‘CONTACT’ and replace it with ‘GET IN TOUCH’.

-- Once you’re happy with your change(s), click SAVE in the top-right corner of the page, followed by DONE.
+- When you’re happy with your changes, click SAVE, followed by DONE

 As we mentioned earlier, you have two options when deciding who will receive your new, amended Google Optimized page and who will land on the original page: